Elements of Fitness – A Mother's Memoir

 The thrill of learning is the possibility of growing, getting up after being knocked down and the questions about yourself that your mind must answer along the way.

-I prefer e-mails and text messaging to phone calls.
-The phone never rings when it’s convenient for me.
+I prefer e-mails and text messaging to phone calls…. (the phone never rings when it’s convenient for me).

 I try to put other people before myself.